nanoporetech/dorado-docs/docs/troubleshooting/faq.md

 New Dorado releases incrementally support new models which are generally not backwards compatible with previous versions.
-If you can see a model in the [Models List]({{find("list")}}) but you cannot download it please ensure you have the **latest release of dorado** which you can find instruction on how to download and install it [here]({{find("index")}}#installation)
+If you can see a model in the [Models List]({{find("list")}}) but you cannot download it please ensure you have the **latest release of Dorado** which you can find instruction on how to download and install it [here]({{find("index")}}#installation)

 ---